herman088/ID_S10206327_ASSG2/README.md

 * Allows users to search for food based on calories per serving
 * Allows user to submit
 * Allows user to click on view recipe hyperlink to navigate to originate recipe site

+## Testing
+* Test Responsiveness with different browser or phone
+* Test query for calorie.Try submitting blank query,integer values or range of integer values

 ##  Design Process